 5) As done, in the picture above I finished the edges with a zig zag stich and then did a blind hem at the bottom.
 This is a good video on how to do a blind hem:

+** I hemmed before sewing the skirt together, but generally you want to do this last.
 6) Add a waistband (if you want to) and then attach an invisible zipper, and sew the back seam closed.
 Press all seams.
 I learnt how to from the same series as the blind hem above.

 Final product!!